 It is easy to quantify the results through polls.
 So here the people’s answers to various questions are analyzed and recognized on the basis of the responses on the leaderboard for progress.

 With Microlearning it is possible for learners to access the information when they need it most.
 The assets in this function are compact with various tools and which allows learners to gain new knowledge just in time to meet their immediate requirements.

 What is Microlearning good for?

-As David Allen, creator of the Getting Things Done time management programs put it "short lessons, delivered consistently over time can create big change."
+As David Allen, creator of the Getting Things Done time management programs put it “Short lessons, delivered consistently over time can create big change.”
 Microlearning offers an advantage for the organization’s training and development departments.
-As they are small-sized microlearning assets easily to be used and more affordable to produce, they can be further utilized for training initiatives, performance assessor, communication tool and more.
+As they are small-sized microlearning assets easily to be used and more affordable to produce, they can be further utilized for training initiatives, performance assessment, communication tools, and more.
 Micro Lessons can be combined or chained in a way to create deeper dives or learning paths.
-Retention rate could be measured by introducing a topic by showcasing it through a video, a short case study, a threaded discussion or a book summary etc. Microlearning is often used as a blended learning solution.
+Retention rate could be measured by introducing a topic by showcasing it through a video, a short case study, a threaded discussion, a book summary, etc. Microlearning is often used as a blended learning solution.

 Micro-learning focuses on the learners and offers the right amount of information which is necessary to achieve a specific objective.
 The formats and the learning path are created with a view to match individual learning style.

 Learners access the knowledge at their own convenience, so microlearning provides the information available at the moment of their learning need.
 It is available on-demand, learners can pull the data rather than being pushed into going through it.